Chapter 8. Applying security policies

 Leapp utility sets SELinux mode to permissive.
 When the system is successfully upgraded, you have to manually change SELinux mode to enforcing.

-- The system has been upgraded and you have performed the verification steps described in Verifying the post-upgrade state of the RHEL 9 system.
+- The system has been upgraded and you have performed the verification steps described in Verifying the post-upgrade state.

 Ensure that there are no SELinux denials, for example, by using the